ironbar/hungry_geese/reports/04_Modeling.md

 I have made submissions with 45 models and they do not get better results than simply rhaegar agent.

+Contrary to the intuition data augmentation works better than using multiple agents (at least when all the agents come from the same training)

 #### Score a basket

 I have seen two times (with rhaegar and icedragon) that for 3 submissions one gets very lucky and reaches